world-class/REPL/modules/level_4/web_development/README.md

 - Positioning in Styling & Design
 - Responsive CSS
 - Introduction to JavaScript for the Web
-- Manipulating the DOM using Javascript
+- Manipulating the DOM using JavaScript
 - JavaScript Libraries
 - Web Hosting & Professional Practices